sw7x/split-futuresoft-project-into-oop-packages/README.md

 ## Introduction
-what we going to do and .....

-This project is about providing a project management software solution for a local company called FutureSoft Pvt Ltd to automate their workflow
+This project involves developing a project management software solution for a local company called FutureSoft Pvt Ltd to help automate their workflow.

+We will design the system using object-oriented analysis and design (OOAD) principles and structure it into logical packages for better modularity and maintainability.

-There are four user roles in the company
+The system will support four user roles within the company:

-- Company Owner - Owner
+- Company Owner (Owner)
 - Manager
-- Project manager - PM
+- Project Manager (PM)
-- Developer - Dev
+- Developer (Dev)

-two methods
+To organize the system into packages, we can follow two approaches:
-1. draw overall class diagram for the poroject and divide it into packages
+1.Create an overall class diagram for the entire project and divide it into packages.
-2. draw seperate class diagrams for each package
+2.Create separate class diagrams for each individual package.

+In this document, we will discuss both of these methods.

 ## SRS